b-lukaszuk/BS_wJ_eng/contents/bile.md

 > **_Note:_** The above was an example of a geometrical property called
 > [surface-to-volume-ratio](https://en.wikipedia.org/wiki/Surface-area-to-volume_ratio)
-> that applies to more than just the spheres and got its implications for many
+> that applies to more than just the spheres and got implications in many fields
-> fields of science.
+> of science.